ZeroPivot/partitioned_array/README.md

 ## Updates:
 * January 3, 2023 - 1:00PM - Added FileContextManagedPartitionedArrayManager info on implementation at the end of README.md; this is the final product for the partitioned array, and turns it into a database
+* TODO: Add documentation on the FileContextManagedPartitionedArrayManager class, and the FileContextManagedPartitionedArray class, like a quick tutorial

 **Quick Compatibility List:**
 * **Ruby 3.0+**: (`/lib/partitioned_array`) - *lib/managed_partitioned_array.rb* - **Fully Compatible**